 - Come with a limited lifetime warranty

-- Use organic cotton waterproof fabric
+- Use cotton fabric for the waterproof surface (organic)

 - Have an allergen-friendly design and contain no latex or soy